 When is the best time for photos?
 Mornings give you a great glow on the rocks, meaning you'll want to start an hour before sunrise.
 Sunset is about the same-- an hour before should give you the time you need for nice glowy rocks in the background.
 However as with all the trails above, it's always the best idea to work with your photographer to nail the best times for light.

-Wherever you decide to have your 'mock' elopement in Zion, you couldn't possibly pick a more stunning location.
+Wherever you decide to have your formals in Zion, you couldn't possibly pick a more stunning location.
 With a variety of canyons and peaks, you're sure to have an incredible gallery when it's all over!
-If you'd like to have a ceremony (including an officiant), Temple of Sinawava is your option (and one you won't regret either).
+For those wondering about getting married in Zion National Park, these locations are not allowed for weddings.
+However, if you'd like to have a ceremony (including an officiant), Temple of Sinawava is your option (and one you won't regret either).
 Beyond that, we wish you a safe and amazing time in one of the most gorgeous locations in Southern Utah.

 Questions?
 Leave them in the comments!